-The prevalence of tinnitus in Americans is astoundingly high, with nearly 15 percent of the general public suffering from a form of the ailment.
-That number equates to more than 50 million Americans, with some 20 million of those dealing with what you could call burdensome chronic tinnitus.
+The prevalence of tinnitus is astoundingly high, with nearly 15 percent of the general public in the United States and as much as 37 percent of Canadians suffering from a form of the ailment.
+That number equates to millions of people, with some 20 million of those dealing with what you could call burdensome chronic tinnitus.

 Types of tinnitus and treatments used to improve symptoms

 While the condition has two kinds–subjective and objective–both cases present with the existence of head or ear noises.
 The American Tinnitus Association reports that noises only the patient can perceive make up more than 99 percent of all reported cases of tinnitus.
 Hearing specialists classify these cases as the subjective form.

 Though there are a variety of treatments available for patients suffering from tinnitus of all severity levels, it’s important to note that these methods shouldn’t be considered cures.
 Rather, these treatments intend to minimize the frequency and intensity associated with symptoms of tinnitus.
 As a result, patients may be able to enjoy a life with less stress, anxiety, uncomfortable social situations, and hearing challenges.